-The staff at UT Health Behavioral Health takes every precaution to protect the confidentiality of each of our patients.
+The staff at UT Health Behavioral Health Center takes every precaution to protect the confidentiality of each of our patients.
 Upon admission each patient is given an identification number.
 Patients are free to give their ID number to family members or friends from whom they would like to receive a phone call or visit.
 Without this number, no one will be allowed to visit or call a patient.
 The staff will not acknowledge whether someone is a patient here without being given the ID number.

 Belongings brought in for patients